davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft1/index.md

    Sophomore   2.675
    ```

-5. Identify all students who have a lower GPA than the average of their respective class rank.
-Sort the results first by class rank, then by the student's name.
+9. Q6: Identify all students who have a lower GPA than the average of his/her respective class rank.
+Sort the results by class rank and the student's name.

    ```
    studentID   studentName  class       gpa         ClassGPA
    ----------  -----------  ----------  ----------  ----------
    1661        Logan        Freshman    0.5         2.44
    1709        Cassandra    Junior      2.8         3.125